Notes on the Geography of Indonesia: Borobudur's Setting

 Our destination is that prominence on the left: with a bit of imagination you can see a man lying down.
 He's reputedly the builder of Borubudur.
-Perhaps you can make out a lump that seemingly projects just this side of his forehead.
-That's where we'll actually get.

 So long as the land is flat, there's a road; once we're in the hills we'll be on a trail.